 The table below reflects the long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
 These rates of return are net of administrative expenses.

-As of the measurement date June 30, 2020, the target allocation and the long-term expected real rate of return by asset class is as follows:
+As of the measurement dates June 30, 2021 and 2020, the target allocation and the long-term expected real rate of return by asset class were as follows: